-In the week turbulence regime, this expression remains small.
-Therefore, the terms involving $\boldsymbol{\rho}$ can be neglected, and the expression simplifies to
+In the weak–turbulence regime, this expression remains small.
+Therefore, the terms involving $\boldsymbol{\rho}$ can be neglected and the expression simplifies to

 We then expand the exponential with respect to $\rho_0^{-5/3}$ up to the second order.
-Where applicable, we apply Eq.~(\ref{Eq:Dirac}), and the remaining integrals reduce to the Gamma function and Gaussian integrals.
+Where appropriate, Eq.~(\ref{Eq:Dirac}) is employed, after which the remaining integrals can be expressed in terms of Gamma functions and Gaussian integrals.
 As a result, we arrive at the expression for the second moment: